top of page

 A Glance at Our Puffing Past

-The cigar industry has taken a long and arduous stroll since the big cigar boom of the 1990’s, but it has been an exquisite journey through trials and tribulations, feast and famine, and through heartbreak, loss, and recovery.
+The cigar industry has taken a long and arduous stroll since the big cigar boom of the 1990’s, but it has been an exciting journey of trials and tribulations, feast and famine, through heartbreak and loss, and recovery.
 In the end, the premium cigar industry remains steadfast in its endeavor to provide consumers with access to those exquisite byproducts of artisanal horticulture, the premium cigar.

 In the 90’s many investors and business owners were concerned about whether the premium cigar was going to be a fad.
 Fading away like JNCO Jeans, Fanny Packs, Oxygen bars and the Macarena.
 The 90’s society was doing pretty well and premium tobacco shops were popping up all over the U.S. Over time this sudden “fad” grew along with the publication of reputable premium tobacco magazines such as Cigar Aficionado and helped give rise to the term “90’s cigar boom”.
-This premium tobacco expansion primarily came as a result of rapid economic growth in tandem along with the absence of anti-smoking regulations.
-For example you were allowed to smoke in most restaurants.
-Remember when you went inside to reserve your place in line and the host asked you “smoking or non smoking please?”.
+This premium tobacco expansion primarily came as a result of rapid economic growth in tandem with the absence of anti-smoking regulations.
+For example, you were allowed to smoke in most restaurants.
+Remember when you went inside to give your name to the hostess and asked you “smoking or non smoking please?”.

 The problem was the smoke didn’t exactly know where the boundaries were, and would still travel across the dining room floor to the “non smoking” section, but still it was an option nonetheless.
 You could smoke outdoors, at hotel bars, beaches, rooftop bars, balconies, and a host of other locations.